Engineering Technology, A.A.S. - Drafting and Design Engineering Technology

 In order to successfully complete a job, drafters rely on computer workstations and associated drafting programs collectively referred to as CAD or "computer-aided drafting."
 The drafter's drawings provide visual guidelines, while showing the technical details of the products and structures.
 The drawings specify the dimensions, materials and procedures required to take a product from conception to completion.
 Using technical handbooks, tables, calculators and computers, drafters fill in the technical details, specifications, codes and calculations previously made by engineers, surveyors, architects or scientists.

-The Drafting and Design Engineering Technology Program at Tulsa Community College offers you the training to enter the Computer-Aided Drafting field.
+The Drafting and Design Engineering Technology Program at TCC offers you the training to enter the Computer-Aided Drafting field.
 If you are already working as a CAD operator, TCC provides classes necessary to update skills and increase your value as an employee.

 • Aeronautical drafters prepare engineering drawings detailing plans and specifications used in the manufacture of aircraft, missiles and related parts.